-A qualifying mechanism may be installed to ensure that variable pay lapses in general if the Group incurs losses during a year.
-Further, if individual beneficiaries act in conflict with behavioural expectations, such as misconduct, Company's Board, may reduce any earned bonus in part or in full.
+Applicable to all the Group's short-term incentive programmes, a qualifying mechanism is installed to ensure that variable remuneration lapses in general if the Group incurs losses during a year ('hurdle rate').
+Further, if individual beneficiaries act in conflict with behavioural expectations, such as misconduct, the Company's Board may reduce any earned variable remuneration in part or in full ('conduct detractor').

-The Board of Directors has determined a maximum percentage of variable remuneration relative to the fixed remuneration in order to ensure an appropriate balance between fixed and variable pay.
-This percentage varies according to the type of position held by the employee and the business unit at which the employee works and local requirements.
-Most employees covered by incentive schemes have a cap on variable pay of 25% (certain employees and senior management are subject to a variable pay limit of up to 50% of the base salary, possibly inclusive of pension).
+The Board of Directors has determined a maximum percentage of variable remuneration relative to the fixed remuneration in order to ensure an appropriate balance between fixed and variable remuneration ('cap').
+The cap varies according to the type of position held by the employee and the business unit at which the employee works and local requirements.
+Most employees covered by incentive schemes have a cap on variable remuneration of 25% (certain employees and senior management are subject to a variable remuneration cap of up to 50% of the base salary, possibly inclusive of pension).

-Variable remuneration may be disbursed in the form of a cash bonus, shares, share-based instruments, including conditional shares and other generally approved instruments, all on the basis of applicable local legislation.
-Where relevant and applicable, the Group Board of Directors has set certain minimum thresholds according to which bonuses exceeding the thresholds must be split into cash and shares or other adequate financial instruments.
+Variable remuneration maybe settled in cash, shares, share-based instruments, including conditional shares and other generally approved instruments, all on the basis of applicable local legislation.
+Where relevant and applicable, the Group Board of Directors has set certain minimum thresholds according to which variable remuneration exceeding the thresholds must be split into cash and shares or other adequate financial instruments.
 In accordance with the proportionality principle set out in applicable legislation, the thresholds and the split vary within different business units and positions and are set according to the employees' impact on the specific risk profile and market practice within the business unit in question and in order to offer competitive remuneration packages.
 However, alignment of the interests of the employees, the Group, the customers and the shareholders, Alternative Investment Funds and/or UCITS managed by management companies is always ensured.

 Variable remuneration is awarded in a manner promoting sound risk management, includes ex-post risk adjustments and does not induce excessive risk-taking.
 This means that if the variable remuneration exceeds the minimum threshold determined by the Group Board of Directors the variable pay will be split into shares (or other instruments) and cash, part of which will be deferred in accordance with national legislation or the Group's guidelines.
-Further, the default accrual period for short-term variable remuneration is one year.
-For a limited number of employees, the accrual period is two years, while long-term incentive programmes may have an accrual period of up to three years.
+Further, the default performance period for short-term incentives is one year.
+For a limited number of employees, the performance period is two years, while long-term incentive programmes may have a performance period of up to three years.

 The deferral period for material risk takers has been assessed, the purpose being to ensure adequate ex-post risk adjustments according to applicable legislation.
-Given the nature of the business, the business cycle, its risks, the individual's activities and applied payout structures, including backtesting and clawback provisions, a general deferral period of at least four years has been determined
+Given the nature of the business, the business cycle, its risks, the individual's activities and applied payout structures, including backtesting and clawback provisions, a general deferral period of at least four years has been determined.

-Non-disbursed variable components are subject to backtesting (as a minimum for employees identified as material risk takers).
+Deferred variable remuneration is subject to backtesting (as a minimum for employees identified as material risk takers) before being paid.
 Backtesting criteria are determined by Group HR in accordance with applicable legislation.

-In regard to all employees, disbursed as well as nondisbursed components are subject to clawback if granted on the basis of data which has subsequently proved to be manifestly misstated or inaccurate.
+In regard to material risk takers, variable remuneration is subject to mandatory clawback regulations if granted on the basis of information which has subsequently proved to be manifestly misstated or inaccurate.